mora-ehidne/moras_camp9_notes/2 Backend/Frontend - Backend model in a project.md

 ## Server

-We are running a live backend server of our Express framework via nodemon.
+We are running a live backend server of our Express framework via Node.js and watching it for changes through nodemon.

-We can specify which port nodemon runs on and which script file it loads.
+We can specify which port nodemon starts the server on and which script file it loads.
 - port: can be specified in the nodemon command or in the Express `app.listen()` method call (we used `8000`)
 - script: defined in the nodemon command (we used `main.ts`)